 What my plant-based day looks like

-I wake up early between 6am and 7:30am, no need to use an alarm.
+I wake up naturally at 6am, no need to use an alarm.
 I wash my face and mouth with cold water and then drink a little water.
 For about an hour I do some Hanna Somatics and Yoga.
 The Yoga comprises of pranayama, meditation and a few asanas.

-I fast for about 12 hours, so I won’t eat anything until lunch time.
-If I’m hungry, I’ll have something at about 11am—it depends.
+I fast for about 12 hours, so I won’t eat anything until about 9am.
 Lunch is the main meal of the day, frequently a curry.
-In the afternoon I’ll have fruit or cake.
+In the afternoon, after a nap (if I’ve had one), I’ll have fruit or cake.
 In the evening, around 6pm I’ll have a small meal.
 The food I cook varies, but to get an idea take a look at the recipes in the Baked not Fried section.
 Sometimes I might even have porridge.
 Generally I dislike eating late after 8pm I tend not to eat anything if possible.

-I try to get to bed by 10pm.
+I go to sleep from 10:30pm, depending on how many sleep cycles I want to achieve before my wake up time.
 There are no phones, tv, computers, etc. in the room.
 The bedroom is for three things, sleep, reading and sex.